usgs/shakemap/_sources/introduction.txt

 `ShakeMap® <http://earthquake.usgs.gov/shakemap/>`_,
 developed by the U.S. Geological Survey (USGS), facilitates communication of earthquake information beyond just magnitude and location.
-By rapidly mapping out earthquake ground motions, ShakeMap portrays the distribution and severity of shaking, information critical for gauging the extent of the areas affected, determining which areas are potentially hardest hit, and allowing for rapid estimation of losses.
+By rapidly mapping out earthquake ground motions, ShakeMap portrays the distribution and severity of shaking.
+This information is critical for gauging the extent of the areas affected, determining which areas are potentially hardest hit, and allowing for rapid estimation of losses.
 Key to ShakeMap's success, algorithms were developed that take advantage of any high-quality recorded ground motions---and any available macroseismic intensity data---to provide